aws/s2n-tls/tests/saw/src/README.md

 specs for the same function, we patch the s2n sources trivially using `distinguish_update_calls_at_different_sizes.patch`, to distinguish update calls with different size arguments.

+To build the LLVM files, do

+    make s2n; make